syncfusion-content/uwp-docs/uwp/Licensing/licensing-faq/where-can-i-get-a-license-key.md

 documentation: ug
 ---

-# How to get license key in UWP
+# How to get license key from Syncfusion® account

 License keys can be generated from the [License & Downloads](https://syncfusion.com/account/downloads) or [Trial & Downloads](https://www.syncfusion.com/account/manage-trials/downloads) section of the Syncfusion website.